 - My child can say the alphabet.

 - My child can count 10-20 objects, pointing to each object.

 - My child can count out loud, in order, up to 20.

 - My child is beginning to understand and use the words more, less and the same.

 - My child connects numbers 1-10 with the matching set of objects.

 - My child identifies common shapes (ex: circle, square, triangle, rectangle).

 - My child matches and sorts simple shapes.

-- My child uses measuring tools in play (ex: cups, spoons, RULER is an approach to social emotional learning (SEL) that teaches emotional, scale).
+- My child uses measuring tools in play (ex: cups, spoons, ruler, scale).